 These deposits are important sources of lead, zinc and silver.
-Copper may be a significant by-product in some deposits.
-SEDEX, an acronym for 'sedimentary exhalative', are deposits formed by the exhalation of brines29 into seawater or the seafloor sediments, causing chemical precipitation of minerals as the brine cools.
+Copper may be a significant by-product.
+SEDEX, an acronym for 'sedimentary exhalative', are deposits formed by the exhalation of brines into seawater, causing chemical precipitation of minerals as the brine cools.

-SEDEX deposits display many similarities to VMS deposits, except for the lack of close volcanic association.
+SEDEX deposits display many similarities to VMS deposits, except for the close volcanic association and are interpreted as forming further from the exhalative source.
 Deposits are typically represented by sheet or tabular lenses consisting of bands of fine-grained sulphide intercalated with shale, silt and carbonate host rocks.
 The sulphide bodies generally only measure a few metres thick but may extend laterally for more than a kilometre.
 The median tonnage for global deposits is 15 million tonnes with grades of 5.6% Zn, 2.8% Pb and 30 g/t Ag (Briskey, 1986).
-Deposits may contain up to 1% copper.
-Broken Hill, McArthur River and Mount Isa in Australia, Meggen and Rammelsberg in Germany and Tynagh in Ireland are all SEDEX deposits containing copper.
+Deposits may contain up to one percent copper.
+Broken Hill, McArthur River and Mount Isa in Australia; Meggen and Rammelsberg in Germany and Tynagh in Ireland are all SEDEX deposits containing copper as a significant by-product.